-The financial crisis has had a huge impact on the housing and construction market, particularly in countries such as Spain.
-In light of the many challenges and setbacks the construction industry has undergone in recent years, it is now more important than ever for construction and real estate companies to maintain their competitive edge.
+The Pandemic has had a huge impact on the construction and housing sectors, particularly in countries such as Spain.
+In the light of the many challenges and setbacks these sectors have undergone in recent years; it is now more important than ever for construction and real estate companies to maintain their competitive edge.

-An increasing number of people are choosing to invest in property abroad, both as a second home and and as a retirement investment.
-This means that, on order to stay competitive, many real estate companies are expanding their operations into different countries.
-QuickSilver Translate will help you adapt your sales materials to suit different languages and countries.
+An increasing number of people are choosing to invest in property abroad, both as a second home, and for retirement.
+Furthermore, real estate has become a popular investment for wealthy Russian and Arab businessmen; who will expect communications in their own language.
+This means that, in order to stay competitive, many real estate companies are expanding their operations into different countries.
+QuickSilver Translate will help you adapt your sales materials to suit different languages, and markets.

-Within the construction industry, the importance of working with a translator who is specialised in your sector cannot be overemphasised.
+The benefits of working with a translator who is specialised in the construction industry cannot be overemphasised.

 It is exactly this sort of detail which an inexperienced or non-specialised translator will miss or slip up on, with potentially very serious consequences.